What will my blood be tested for?

 Your blood test results will be delivered to you via the app where you can see your levels of each marker and whether they are in the optimal range or not.
 We will review your results with your questionnaire, food log and any tracker or blood pressure monitors that have been synced with the OME Health app.

 Looking at all these data points, we can identify areas that need improving if some of the results were not in the optimal range.
-You will be sent personalised weekly goals to help you make the habitual and behaviour changes required for a healthier diet and lifestyle and will also be provided with a personalised meal plan full of tasty recipes which will also help you to lower cholesterol levels, or maintain them in the optimal range!
+You will be sent personalised weekly goals to help you make the habitual and behaviour changes required for a healthier diet and lifestyle and will also be provided with a personalised meal plan full of tasty recipes which will also help you to lower cholesterol levels, or increase foods which provide you with key nutrients.
 Look out for specific tags in the meal plan to guide you on the recipes which are especially useful for your goals!